Repetitives/Hydra/README.md

 and fixed a ton of bug fixes,
-and then put it all into hydra, basically the best fisching macro oat (im that guy)
+and then put it all into hydra, basically the best fisching macro oat (im that guy) outdated i added a bunch of more shit too